 IEP believes that the federal court’s approval of the SCE/CPUC settlement agreement (approved on October 5, 2001) constitutes, under the spirit and intent of the Agreement, the “MOU Effective Date” as it effectively replicates all the approvals specified under the Section 3.2.3.
 Accordingly, we believe the “Rate Effective Date” as prescribed in Section 3.4.2 begins November 1, 2001.

-We look forward to working with SCE on the administratioin and implementation matters associated with the Agreement.
+We look forward to working with SCE on the administration and implementation matters associated with the Agreement.
 Given that the Agreement will be implemented within the parameters of the SCE/CPUC settlement agreement, we understand you may want to convey any new administration/implementation matters to the CPUC via an informational letter to the CPUC’s Executive Director, simply to provide additional reassurance to the

 CPUC that the administrative and implementation matters agreed to by the parties’ remain consistent with the CPUC’s Orders approving the Agreement.
 We would be happy to co-sign any such informational letter.